Foyoman/Foyoman/README.md

 I'm a passion-driven developer looking to get my grubby hands on whatever projects I can.
 Current vision: full-stack TypeScript developer.

 ### My projects
 - **Ed's Design System (EDS)** - [demo]() | [repo](): My very own UI component library design system built using Next.js, Storybook, and TypeScript!
-Crafted to showcase and have fun with isolated components, and to have a component library I can easily import as an npm package to use in future projects.
+Crafted to showcase and have fun with building isolated components, and to have a component library I can easily import as an npm package to use in future projects.
 - **tonguist** - [demo]() | [repo](): A language learning flashcards web app built with React, Node, Express, and MongoDB (MERN).
 I absolutely love practicing my spanish so I built a lovely little clone of my favourite web app, Lingvist.
 - **brain train** - [demo]() | [repo](): Like an online gym for your brain.
 Brain Train was made about a week after being introduced to React and I wanted to test the limits of it's reactiveness by making Human Benchmark like games straight out of DOM elements and state management.
 Scores logged with Firebase.
 - **ana** - [demo]() | [repo](): An emotionally vulnerable and heartfelt forum board I made with Ruby on Rails.
 Originally made to act as an anonymous "confessions" board where users would open up about personal anecdotes, this project evolved into a general forum board with all the bells and whistles - comments, themes, likes, tags, post sorting, a following page - you name it.